ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 ### Capture

-The capture request would be used to capture a biometric from MOSIP compliant devices by the applications.
+The capture request would be used to capture a biometric from SBI compliant devices by the applications.
 The captured call will respond with success to only one call at a time.
 So, in case of a parallel call, the device info details are sent with status as "Busy".

 #### Capture Request